ralna/GALAHAD/doc/Julia/rst-dir/rpd_functions.rst

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables.
+		- is a scalar variable of type Int32 that holds the number of variables.

 	*
 		- x

-		- is a one-dimensional array of size n and type double, that gives the initial values :math:`x` of the optimization variables.
+		- is a one-dimensional array of size n and type T that gives the initial values :math:`x` of the optimization variables.
 The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.

 .. index:: pair: function; rpd_get_y
 .. _doxid-galahad__rpd_8h_1ac9fd1a08acf460b7962ad5393d69fff5: